 Our financial goals include competitive organic revenue growth and operating margin expansion, which we expect will further strengthen our balance sheet and total liquidity and increase value to our shareholders.
 Accordingly, we remain focused on meeting the evolving needs of our clients while concurrently managing our cost structure.
 We continually seek greater efficiency in the delivery of our services, focusing on more effective resource utilization, including the productivity of our employees, real estate, information technology and shared services, such as finance, human resources and legal.
-The improvements we have made and continue to make in our financial reporting and business information systems in recent years allow us more timely and actionable insights from our global operations.
+The improvements we have made and continue to make in our financial reporting and business information systems in recent years allow us more timely and actionable insights into our global operations.
 Our disciplined approach to our balance sheet and liquidity provides us with a solid financial foundation and financial flexibility to manage and grow our business.

-The following tables present a summary of financial performance for the three months ended March 31, 2015 and 2014.
+The following tables present a summary of financial performance for the three and six months ended June 30, 2015, as compared with the same period in 2014.